-- Different ways to create audio-visual activities.
+- f.
+Different ways to create audio-visual activities.

-- Handle audio-visual editors.
+- g.
+Handle audio-visual editors.

-- Collaborative working.
+- h.
+Collaborative working.

-- Individualize learning experience.
+- i.
+Individualize learning experience.

-- · Get instant feedback from students.
+- j.
+Get instant feedback from students.

 Each one of the students will be assigned an ICT Topic and the student has to conduct a detailed study and have to prepare a report, running to 15 or 20 pages for which a demo to be performed followed by a brief question and answer session.
 The demo will be evaluated by the internal assessment committee for a total of 100 marks.
 The marks attained for this course is not considered for CGPA calculation.